Vine and Branches

 It is very important for these flowers to stay connected to the plant if they want to continue to produce flowers.
 It is also important for us to stay connected to Jesus if we want to do great things in our life.

 - Vine and Branches Lesson

-- science lesson vine and branches
+- lesson on vine and branches

-- vine and branches bible lesson preschool
+- vine and branches bible lesson

-- bible lesson on the vine and the branches
+- lessons on branches in the vine

 - bible-vineandbranches com